The Team

 Prof Dr Skadi Loist

-Skadi is Professor for Production Cultures in Audiovisual Media Industries at the Film University Babelsberg Konrad Wolf in Potsdam, Germany, and leads the research project “Film Circulation on the International Film Festival Network and the Impact on Global Film Culture” (2017–2020) funded by the German Ministry of Education and Research (BMBF).
-Her main research areas are global film circulation, film festivals, gender equality and diversity in screen industries, and queer cinema.
-Skadi is a co-founder of the Film Festival Research Network (FFRN), a Steering Committee member of the European Network for Cinema and Media Studies (NECS), Head of Research for the European Women’s Audiovisual network (EWA) and a board member of QueerScope e.V., the association of Independent German Queer Film Festivals.
+Skadi is Assistant Professor for Production Cultures in Audiovisual Media Industries at the Film University Babelsberg Konrad Wolf in Potsdam, Germany, and has led the research project “Film Circulation on the International Film Festival Network and the Impact on Global Film Culture” (2017–2022) funded by the German Ministry of Education and Research (BMBF) and currently Lead-PI of the international, multi-method project “Gender Equity Policy (GEP) Analysis Project: Assessing, Understanding, and Modelling the Impact of Gender Equity Policies (GEP) in the Film Industry” (2021-2024) funded by ESRC/DFG/SSHRC.
+Their main research areas are film festivals & global film circulation, queer film culture, screen industries, diversity and sustainability, and digital methods.
+Skadi is a co-founder of the Film Festival Research Network (FFRN), and Editorial Board member of NECSUS_European Journal of Media Studies, Journal of Festival Studies and Diversity in Recht und Wirtschaft.

-See Skadi’s website here and find her on Twitter at @SkadiLoist.
+See Skadi’s website here and find them on Twitter at @SkadiLoist.

-See Paul’s website here and find him on Twitter at @PSMooreRyerson.
+See Paul’s website here and find him on Twitter at @PSMooreTMU.

 Katarzyna Musial-Gabrys – University of Technology Sydney

-Katarzyna is Associate Professor in Network Science in the School of Software at the University of Technology Sydney.
-She is also a member of Advanced Analytics Institute.
+Katarzyna is a Professor in Network Science in the School of Computer Science at the University of Technology Sydney.
+She is also a member of Data Science Institute and co-director of Complex Adaptive Systems Lab.
 She was awarded her PhD in November 2009 from Wroclaw University of Science and Technology, Poland and in the same year, she was appointed a Senior Visiting Research Fellow at Bournemouth University (BU), UK, where from 2010 she was a Lecturer in Informatics.
 She joined King’s College London, UK, in November 2011 as a Lecturer in Computer Science.
-In September 2015 she returned to Bournemouth University as a Principal Academic in Computing where she was also a member of Data Science Institute and Head of SMART Technology Research Group.
-Her main areas of research are complex networked systems, and analysis of their dynamics and evolution, as well as predictive, adaptive modelling of networked systems.
+In September 2015 she returned to Bournemouth University as a Principal Academic in Computing where she was also a member of Data Science Institute and Head of SMART Technology Research Group and after a year got promoted to Associate Professor.
+Her main areas of research are complex networked systems, digital twins in the complex networked systems and analysis of their dynamics and evolution, as well as predictive, adaptive modelling of networked systems.
 She is also fascinated by the controllability and control mechanisms in complex networks.

 See Katarzyna’s website here.